"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Elena Greenberg ~

-Purple Room Teacher
+Purple Room Lead Teacher

 In her free time, she enjoys playing musical instruments, singing, growing fruits and vegetables in her garden and exploring nature with her family.
 She is excited to share another amazing year with the Purple Room team!